Residence, Citizenship and Relocation Checklist

 MALTA

+Malta offers the climate, the relaxed lifestyle and rich history to make living in Malta a real pleasure.
 Located in the Mediterranean, just south of Sicily, Malta offers all of the advantage of being a full member of the EU and Schengen Member States, has English as one of its two official languages, and a climate many chase all year round.
-Malta is also very well connected with most of the international airlines, which makes travel to and from Malta seamless.
+Malta is also very well connected with most of the international airlines, which makes travel to and from Malta easy.

 PORTUGAL